CREATE JOIN INDEX (deprecated)

-CREATE DIMENSION TABLE my_cstmr_dim ( cstmr_id BIGINT UNIQUE, name TEXT, email TEXT, hs_nm INT, street TEXT, city TEXT, st_pvnc TEXT, country TEXT, phone1 TEXT, phone2 TEXT, status TEXT) PRIMARY INDEX my_cstmr_id;
+CREATE DIMENSION TABLE my_cstmr_dim ( cstmr_id BIGINT UNIQUE, name TEXT, email TEXT, hs_nm INTEGER, street TEXT, city TEXT, st_pvnc TEXT, country TEXT, phone1 TEXT, phone2 TEXT, status TEXT) PRIMARY INDEX my_cstmr_id;

 Queries often run that join different fact tables with this dimension table.
 Those queries